 So, how do you choose the right size bat for your slugger?
-It’s primarily about length and drop weight (known as length-to-weight ratio)…with some barrel size consideration.
+It’s primarily about length and drop weight—which is the length-to-weight ratio—with some barrel size consideration.

 Choosing the Right Wood Youth Baseball Bat Size

-If your child has been properly fitted for length of his/her metal bat, then the length choice for a wood bat will be simple: go with the length of his/her metal bat.
+If your child has been properly fitted for length of their metal bat, then the length choice for a wood bat will be simple: go with the length of their metal bat.